 See our archived newsletters.

-The DNALC has teamed up with the Breakthrough Prize and Khan Academy to design a cutting-edge $100,000 Science Lab as part of the $400,000 grand prize for this new competition.
-Move fast!
-The deadline is October 7, 2015.
+Congratulations to Ryan Chester, the winner of the Breakthrough Junior Challenge!
+The DNALC teamed up with the Breakthrough Prize and Khan Academy to design a cutting-edge $100,000 Science Lab as part of the $400,000 grand prize for this new competition.

 Faculty Teaching Fellowships at DNALC Asia/images/feature/dnalc-asia-teaching-fellows.jpg

 Join the world-renowned Cold Spring Harbor Laboratory as a Faculty Teaching Fellow at DNA Learning Center Asia – China's first hands-on genetics education center.

 Gene Screen App Honored/images/feature/gene_screen.jpg